boazsegev/facil.io/README.md

 You can read more about [facil.io](http://facil.io) on the [facil.io](http://facil.io) website.

+**Notice**: The **master** branch is the development branch.
+Please select the latest release version by choosing the latest version available as a `tag` in the branch list.

 ## Three Quick Examples

 Writing HTTP and Websocket services in C is easy with [facil.io](http://facil.io).